moltenbit/How-To-Secure-A-Linux-Server-With-Ansible/README.md

 &nbsp;

-Tested on Debian 12 Bookworm.
+Tested on Debian 12 and 13.

 ## Configurations
 The playbook uses most of the settings from ["How To Secure A Linux Server"](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) / my choices if the guide has more than one option to do something.